ADI-0519/5CCSAKNE-CW2/docs/evaluation_results.md

 It should explicitly state that:

-- heuristics act as weak supervision, canonicalisation support, and fallback extraction
+- heuristics act as structured supervision, canonicalisation support, and fallback extraction
 - OpenAI is used critically for structured extraction support, completion support, and evaluation baselines
 - validation, query coverage, completion audit logs, and summary metrics provide the strongest evidence for the current final pipeline